welldonestudio/welldonestudio.github.io/docs/tutorials/sui-decompiler/index.md

   make_new_balloon(arg0);
 }
 ```
-As you can see `malicious_action` part is stripped(event the if else) because that part will never be executed.
+As you can see `malicious_action` part is stripped(if else is gone too) because that part will never be executed.
 But this only strips the part of the original code which has no function at all.

-This code obfuscation could be really exploited.
+<b>This code obfuscation could be really exploited.</b>
 `fill_up_balloon_with_malicious_action` has `malicious_action` as well.

 ```